blinwd/HelloReactNative/README.md

 To enable chat functionality, follow these steps:

-1. Create a `.env.local` file in the root directory of your project.
+1. Create a `.env` file in the root directory of your project.
 2. Add the following environment variables to the file:

 ```dotenv